beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 kubectl exec --tty rabbitmq-0 -n rabbitmq -- curl 140.82.121.3
 ```

-Here is the kernels log:
+Here is the kernel's log:

 ```log
 curl-57429   [009] ..s11 10092.135680: bpf_trace_printk: The packet was sent using protocol 6